Home AdviceInternet Safety: Help yourself stay safe online (and offline!)

 Have strong passwords

-Do you use a ‘safe’ password, something no one else can guess?
-If you can look it up in any dictionary it is NOT safe.
-Remember computers are fantastic at carrying out repetitive tasks and testing any log-on by submitting a whole dictionary or two of words is actually a matter of minutes if not seconds.
-Even replacing letters with common substitutions is not that safe any more, (e.g. safe becomes s4f3), but it does make a stronger password.
+If you can look your password up in any dictionary, it is NOT safe.
+Remember, computers are fantastic at carrying out repetitive tasks and at speed.
+They can test any login by submitting a whole dictionary or two of words in a matter of minutes, if not seconds.
+Even replacing letters with common substitutions is not that safe anymore, (e.g. s4f3 instead of safe), but it does help make a stronger password.

 Cyber S-M-A-R-T